flutter/flutter-intellij/docs/testing.md

 * tap the `'+'` icon on the app
 * verify that the IDE pauses at the breakpoint, and that the `Variables` pane has the right value for `_counter`
+* open the inspector
+* change the display by clicking `Render Tree` and the refresh button
+* open the performance view
+* (in Android Studio): verify that the memory view is active and the performance view is not
 * hit resume in the debugger

 ## Hot Reload